Corey-Solomon/Azure-Terraform-Infrastructure-Provision/README.md

       Now you want to add the azure key block to the main.tf file.
 Make sure it’s within the Azurerm_linux_virtual_machine block.

 ![image](https://github.com/Corey-Solomon/Azure-Terraform-Infrastructure-Provision/assets/117605112/3a1d7b4d-9f0f-4c1b-8bf4-da29a03c5279) <br/>
-You want to utilize the “File” function and pass the terraformazurekey.pub direct directory through it to pull from it <br/>
+You want to utilize the “File” function and pass the terraformazurekey.pub direct directory through it to pull from it. <br/>